 Processed foods get such a bad wrap.
 But is processed, convenience food always bad?
 I don’t think so.
 There are many healthy processed foods that can deliver a huge leg up in the kitchen, and deserve a spot on any healthy grocery list!
 This article dives into my top 10 favourite convenient grocery staples and and how I use them.

 Fresh food is lovely and delicious.
 BUT, unless you live in a mythical wonderland, you cannot possibly traipse around your backyard and pick out all the ingredients for a meal at any time of the year—fresh off the vine or tree.
 And let’s face it—having tomatoes, avocados and cucumber flown all over the world in February is a) not exactly fresh, b) nowhere near as delicious as something from your garden, and c) certainly not environmentally friendly.

-Why are convenience foods bad?
 Food preservation helped humans survive the ice ages.
-It makes grains like rice, wheat and corn stable and edible for months and even years after harvest and allows us to store fruits and vegetables easily, especially in modern homes.
+It makes grains like rice, wheat, and corn stable and edible for months and even years after harvest, and allows us to store fruits and vegetables easily, especially in modern homes.

-Dried or canned, beans are one of the best convenience foods.
-Dried, of course, are already preserved and if you have a pot (regular, crock or instant), you can absolutely cook your own.
-But really, canned beans of all sorts (garbanzo beans, kidney beans, pinto beans etc.) are one of the best processed foods in the grocery store.
-Use them rinsed or not, in casseroles, beans salads, stews and dips, use the liquid in your chili or go nuts and learn about aquafaba to make egg free meringue.
-Really, you have to do it at least once to see how cool it is.
-And if you cook your own beans, go ahead and toss them in the freezer to re-preserve them.
+Beans are one of the best convenience foods and a must-have grocery staple.
+Dried beans are the most inexpensive, and if you have a pot (regular, crock or instant), you can absolutely cook your own.
+But really, canned beans of all sorts (garbanzo beans, kidney beans, pinto beans etc.) are some of the best processed foods in the grocery store.
+Use them rinsed or not, in casseroles, beans salads, stews and dips.
+For the easiest 10-minute dinner using canned beans, check out the video below.
+It’s a weeknight lifesaver.

 3. Canned Fish